toUpperCase78/intel-processors/README.md

 - `Cache (MB)`: The total cache capacity of the processor (in MB)
 - `Cache Info`: Additional info about the cache
 - `Integrated Graphics`: Shows the integrated graphic component used by the processor if exists

+### Assumptions

+There are some assumptions for the preparation of these datasets.
+Please keep them in mind while inspecting them:

+- For assessing `TDP` of the processors, normally **the base value** is taken.
+If base value is not avaiable in the original spec sheet, but configurable TDP-up and TDP-down frequency values are given instead, the **TDP-up** value is taken.
+- For some processors having both performance and efficiency cores/threads together, their performance-core base frequency is considered in the `Base Freq.`, if the individual base frequency is not found in the spec sheet.
+- In `Integrated Graphics` column, the name for a few processors migh appear as 'Name Unknown'.
+This means the processors has integrated graphics, but its name was not indicated in the spec sheet of the original source.

 ## Analyses